Samsung announces Galaxy Book2, a Windows 10 S laptop with gigabit LTE and 20-hour battery life

 “The way the world works is undergoing an incredible transformation, and users need technology that keeps them connected and ready for anything when they’re out in the world getting things done,” Alanna Cotton, senior vice president and general manager at Samsung Electronics America, said this morning.
 “The Galaxy Book2 brings together Samsung’s hardware and connectivity leadership with innovations from Qualcomm and Microsoft for a two-in-one that uniquely delivers PC productivity and superior mobility.”

-The Book2 — which measures 11.32 x 7.89 x 30 inches and weighs in at 1.75 pounds — looks sort of like Microsoft’s Surface.
-Its gorgeous 12-inch 2,160 by 1,440-pixel AMOLED display (216 pixels per inch) is fully compatible with Samsung’s S Pen stylus, which comes bundled in the box (along with a detachable keyboard that attaches magnetically to the bottom bezel), allowing you to scribble notes and mark up documents easily.
-The screen’s paired with stereo speakers tuned by Samsung subsidiary AKG Acoustic with support for Dolby Atmos, a premium audio format for multichannel surround sound setups, and there’s two cameras onboard: a front-facing 5-megapixel camera on tap and an 8-megapixel camera on the rear.
+The Book2 — which measures 11.32 x 7.89 x 30 inches and weighs in at 1.75 pounds — looks sort of like Microsoft’s Surface lineup.
+Its gorgeous 12-inch 2,160 by 1,440-pixel AMOLED display (216 pixels per inch) is fully compatible with Samsung’s S Pen stylus, which comes bundled in the box (along with a detachable backlit keyboard that attaches magnetically to the bottom bezel), allowing you to scribble notes and mark up documents easily.
+The screen is paired with stereo speakers tuned by Samsung subsidiary AKG Acoustic with support for Dolby Atmos, a premium audio format for multichannel surround sound setups, and there are two cameras onboard: a front-facing 5-megapixel camera on tap and an 8-megapixel camera on the rear.

-Under the hood is the aforementioned Qualcomm Snapdragon 850 system-on-chip paired with 4GB of RAM, comprising four high-performance processor cores running at 2.96 GHz and four power-efficient cores clocked at 1.7 GHz.
-Regarding ports and sensors, the Book2 has two USB Type-C connectors, a microSD slot, a 3.5mm headphone jack; and an accelerometer, fingerprint sensor, gyroscope, geomagnetic sensor, and light sensor.
+Under the hood is the aforementioned Snapdragon 850 system-on-chip paired with 4GB of RAM and 128GB, comprising four high-performance Kryo 385 processor cores running at 2.96 GHz and four power-efficient cores clocked at 1.7 GHz, an Adreno 630 graphics ship, and a Spectra 280 image signal processor, among other components.
+(It’s 30 percent more powerful than the Snapdragon 835, Qualcomm claims.)
+Regarding ports and sensors, the Book2 has two USB Type-C connectors, a microSD slot, a 3.5mm headphone jack; and an accelerometer, fingerprint sensor (which works with Windows Hello), gyroscope, geomagnetic sensor, and light sensor.

 But the real highlight is the battery life.
 It lasts a whopping 20 hours on a single charge — just about a full day and night, Samsung points out, and 30 percent better than Snapdragon 835-powered PCs.
-It supports adaptive fast charging, too, allowing it to juice up quickly when connected to a compatible wall charger.
+It supports Adaptive Fast charging, too, allowing it to juice up quickly when connected to a compatible wall charger.

 “PC consumers deserve the same smooth, fast and always connected user experience they are used to on their smartphones.”
 Don McGuire, vice president of global product marketing at Qualcomm, said. “[The] Galaxy Book2 delivers the instant connectivity, multiday battery life, unrivaled speed and multitasking that consumers desire.”

-The Samsung Book2’s launch comes on the heels of Windows 10 S devices launched earlier this year by Lenovo, JP, Trigono, but it’s substantially more powerful; the Lenovo 100e, for instance, packs Intel’s Celeron Apollo Lake.
+The Samsung Book2’s launch comes on the heels of Windows 10 S devices debuted earlier this year by Lenovo, JP, Trigono, but it’s substantially more powerful; the Lenovo 100e, for instance, packs Intel’s Celeron Apollo Lake.

 It’s more in line with Lenovo’s Yoga C630 WOS, a 13.3-inch two-in-one expected to be available in November.